 Keep your graphics card drivers up to date

-Every new Apex patch comes with new skins, balance changes, and sometimes a new character.
-Though it may not get a mention in the patch notes, the developers can also make adjustments to how the game interacts with your GPU.
+Apex patches often come with new skins, balance changes, and even a new legend.
+Though it may not get a mention in the patch notes, the developers sometimes make adjustments to how the game interacts with your GPU.
 If these changes require a newer driver, you may notice some FPS drops.

 Upgrading GPU drivers is an easy process for both NVIDIA and AMD card owners.
-After locating the suitable drivers for your hardware, the setup file handles the rest and the whole process usually takes about five minutes.
+After locating the suitable drivers for your hardware, the setup file handles the rest.
+The whole process usually takes about five minutes.